-Attachment of polyethylene glycol (PEG) chains to therapeutic biologic agents, a process referred to as PEGylation, prolongs the circulating half-life of the modified protein by slowing proteolytic degradation and by masking it from the immune system.
-However, it has been reported that repeated injections of PEGylated proteins can induce anti-PEG antibodies that increase the rate of clearance and decrease drug efficacy (accelerated blood clearance, or ABC phenomenon).
-To aid research in this important area, we have developed a mouse anti-PEG IgM ELISA kit.
+The attachment of polyethylene glycol chains to therapeutic biologic agents, a process referred to as PEGylation, prolongs the circulating half-life of the modified protein by slowing proteolytic degradation and by masking it from the immune system.
+However, repeated injections of PEGylated proteins can induce anti-PEG antibodies that increase the rate of clearance and thereby decrease efficacy (accelerated blood clearance, or ABC, phenomenon).
+To aid research, we have developed a rat anti-PEG IgM ELISA.